bajamircea/bajamircea.github.io/_posts/2021-06-25-consistency-s3.markdown

 ## Documentation

-Before 2021, the documentation for S3 had the following to say about it's
+Before 2021, the documentation for S3 had the following to say about its
 consistency:

 > Amazon S3 provides read-after-write consistency for PUTS of new objects in